platformio/platformio-core/README.rst

 See `contributing guidelines <https://github.com/platformio/platformio/blob/develop/CONTRIBUTING.md>`_.

-Licence
+License
 -------

 Copyright 2014-2016 Ivan Kravets <me@ikravets.com>

-The PlatformIO is licensed under the permissive Apache 2.0 licence, so you can use it in both commercial and personal projects with confidence.
+The PlatformIO is licensed under the permissive Apache 2.0 license, so you can use it in both commercial and personal projects with confidence.